narf9995/Lands-End/README.md

 If you have a folding Cribbage board then that's the ideal as this is what was originally used to play.
 There is no "16th Peg" when the board is folded, so the players "Falls of the End of the World" when they "Peg Out".
 This is the origin of the games name.
 Land's End is ultimately just a quicker, reversed, & much more cutthroat variation on Cribbage.

 ## HOW TO DEAL

 Start with a standard fifty-two-card deck.
 Cards rank high to low from king down to ace.
 Face cards are all worth 10, aces are worth 1, and all other cards are worth their index value.
 Deal each player six cards, one at a time and face down.
 No other cards are dealt.

 Each player looks at their cards and then nominates two cards to place face down in the center of the table.
 This is the "pocket", an extra hand of four cards that always belongs to the dealer.
 Once the pocket is established, the non-dealer cuts the deck, and the dealer turns up the top card from the lower portion of the deck.
 This is the turn-up card, which is used by both players as a fifth card in their hand.
-If the turn-up card is a jack, the dealer scores 1 point for His Heels (see “Scoring” below).
+If the turn-up card is a jack, the dealer scores 1 point for their Heels (see “Scoring” below).

 ## SCORING